[−][src]Function textwrap::fill_inplace

 pub fn fill_inplace(text: &mut String, width: usize)

-in-place without reallocating the input string.
+Fill text in-place without reallocating the input string.

 This function works by modifying the input string: some ' '

-characters will be replaced by '\n'
+characters will be replaced by '\n' characters.
+The rest of the

 text remains untouched.